zanthor/OG-RaidHelper/README.md

   - Complete item lists showing historical SR+ values
   - Total SR+ value at time of validation
 - **Expected Value** - For validation errors, shows expected SR+ (last validated + 10)
+- **Data Pruning** - If a player has +0 on all SR items the addon will reset the history for that player.

 ### Using SR+ Validation